Serer people: Religion

 In contemporary times, about 85% of the Serers are Muslim, while others are Christian.
-Some Serers still follow traditional religious beliefs.
+Some Serer still follow Serer spiritual beliefs.

-According to James Olson – professor of History specializing on Ethnic Group studies, the Serer people "violently resisted the expansion of Islam" by the Wolof people in the 19th century, and then became a target of the 1861 jihad led by the Mandinka cleric Ma Ba Jaxoo.
-The inter-ethnic wars involving the Serer continued till 1887 when the French colonial forces conquered Senegal.
+According to James Olson, professor of History specializing in Ethnic Group studies, the Serer people "violently resisted the expansion of Islam" by the Wolof people in the 19th century.
+They were a target of the 1861 jihad led by the Mandinka cleric Ma Ba Jaxoo.
+The inter-ethnic wars involving the Serer continued till 1887, when the French colonial forces conquered Senegal.
 Thereafter, the conversion of the Serer people accelerated.

-By early 1910s, about 40% of the Serer people had adopted Islam, and by 1990s about 85% of them were Muslims.
+By the early 1910s, about 40% of the Serer people had adopted Islam, and by the 1990s about 85% of them were Muslims.
 Most of the newly converted Serer people have joined Sufi Muslim Brotherhoods, particularly the Mouride and Tijaniyyah Tariqas.